 There are two pathways for Permanent Residency for those who are self-employed:

 This is a very broad and liberal grouping that can include artists, musicians, filmmakers, illustrators, journalists and anyone who is a "behind the scenes" worker in cultural industries Applicants must also meet the criteria of "world class" workers.
 Costumers, choreographers and directors all fall under this heading.

 Coaches, trainers and athletes all fall under this heading.

 Applicants must have proven records of earning an income and supporting themselves and their families through their work.
 As an example, the criteria for the cultural activities workers is that they must be "world class".

 Qualifying and Applying

-To qualify for the Self-Employed Stream, according to Immigration, Refugee and Citizenship Canada (IRCC), formerly Citizenship and Immigration Canada (CIC), you must have relevant experience that meets the specific area in which you work.
+To qualify for the Self-Employed Stream, according to Immigration, Refugee and Citizenship Canada (IRCC), you must have relevant experience that meets the specific area in which you work.
 Just like everyone else hoping for Permanent Resident status in Canada, you will have to submit an application.
 However, it is not as simple as it sounds.
 More information can be found on the Citizenship and Immigration Website.

 And if you don't hit 35 points?
 There is still an option for entering as a self-employed person.
 It is entirely up to the discretion of a visa officer to grant Permanent Residence, but you must formally ask for that consideration.
 Again, though, you will need evidence proving you will make a go of it in your chosen field.
 The process of consideration is complicated, with two officers needing to be in agreement.

-This is why self-employed immigrants into Canada will benefit greatly from time spent with an expert, discussing options and making the best application possible.
+This is why self-employed immigrants into Canada will benefit greatly from time spent with an immigration legal expert, discussing options and making the best application possible.

 Contact us today at (403) 452-9515 Ext.
 107 or 1-800-932-1190 or email us directly.